martinsik/php-doc-parser/README.md

 ## Known limitations

+  * It's quiet memory demanding, memory_limit=512M should be enough.
   * Not all standard classes are included by the parser (eg. Exceptions are missing).
   * There are no PHP statements (for, if, while, ...)
   * It's not able to recognize objective or procedural style in classes like in `mysqli`.